isai7710/Linked_List/README.md

 # Linked_List
 This is a Linked List library I've developed to get a better grasp at CMake, Test Driven Development, and the Linked List structure in general (singly and doubly).
 It was written in a WSL environment on Visual Studio Code using CMake tools. \
 The src directory contains the source code for the Singly and Doubly linked list classes, which are just .h files.
-Although not shown in this repository (for the sake of simplicity) there must be a directory with the google test framework copied from the appropriate github repository, so that the unit tests in the linked_list_unittest directory work properly.
+Although not shown in this repository (for the sake of simplicity) there must be a directory with the google test framework copied from the appropriate github repository, so that the unit tests in the unit_test directory work properly.
 The link to that gtest repository is: https://github.com/google/googletest

 ## Singly Linked List Class

 The first linked list data structure to implement was the singly linked list.
-The key points of this singly linked list implementation are below.

 ### Key Points:
 1. Nodes are the building blocks for linked lists.
-Each node contains two main components: data, which holds the actual information to be stored, and a next pointer, which references the next node in the sequence.
-These pointers can be thought of as the "links" of the linked list.
+Each node in this singly linked list contains two main components: data, which holds the actual information to be stored, and one pointer (hence the 'singly') called next, which references the next node in the sequence.
+These pointers can be thought of as the single "links" of the linked list.

 2. The condition `!head` returns `true` if `head` points to `nullptr`, indicating that the list is empty.